(Last Updated on : 23/04/2016)

 After that, Ramesh Krishnan also showed excellent performances in various international Tennis events and brought glory to India.
 He was ranked world No.23.
 Ramesh was also ranked world No 1 in the junior category.
 Ramesh Krishnan successfully won 13 ATP singles through his brilliant performance.

-In the recent times, Leander Paes is considered to be the most successful players in Mixed Doubles and Men's Doubles categories.
+In the recent times, Leander Paes is considered to be the most successful player in Mixed Doubles and Men's Doubles categories.
 In 1991, Paes turned professional.
 He has won a bronze medal at the Atlanta Olympics, in 1996 to become the first Indian in more than 4 decades to win an individual medal in the Olympics.
-Leander Paes, along with Mahesh Bhupathi, was ranked number 1.
+Leander Paes, along with Mahesh Bhupathi who was ranked number 1.

 In 1995, Mahesh Bhupathi earned All-America honours in singles and doubles.
 Mahesh participated in the Indian Davis Cup team from 1995 and was ranked at the top in doubles spot in '99 on ATP rankings.
 Mahesh Bhupathi won a total of 10 Doubles Grand Slam titles with different partners, something that is considered as one of the best achievements for a Tennis player.
 In men's doubles, Bhupathi and his partner Leander Paes, won three titles in the French Open, 1999, Wimbledon 1999 and French Open 2001.
 Also in 2001, along with Paes, Bhupati received the Padma Shri, India's highest honour, in New Delhi.